silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

  * `$Even`, `$Odd`: Returns boolean, handy for zebra striping.
  * `$EvenOdd`: Returns a string, either 'even' or 'odd'.
 Useful for CSS classes.
  * `$First`, `$Last`, `$Middle`: Booleans about the position in the list.
+    * Note: as of CMS 4.7.0 `$IsFirst` and `$IsLast` will be preferred.
+The original syntax will continue to work, but will be deprecated in a future release.
  * `$FirstLast`: Returns a string, "first", "last", "first last" (if both), or "".
 Useful for CSS classes.
  * `$Pos`: The current position in the list (integer).
    Will start at 1, but can take a starting index as a parameter.